aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-text/add-text-to-a-pdf-file/_index.md

 ## Create Multi-Column PDF document

-In magazines and newspapers, we mostly see that news are displayed in multiple columns on the single pages instead of the books where text paragraphs are mostly printed on the whole pages from left to right position.
-Many document processing applications like Microsoft Word and Adobe Acrobat Writer allow users to create multiple columns on a single page and then add data to them.
+This topic shows how you can create a multi-column PDF using Aspose.Pdf for C++.

-[Aspose.PDF for .NET](https://docs.aspose.com/pdf/net/) also offers the feature to create multiple columns inside the pages of PDF documents.
-In order to create multi-column PDF file, we can make use of Aspose.Pdf.FloatingBox class as it provides ColumnInfo.ColumnCount property to specify the number of columns inside FloatingBox and we can also specify the spacing between columns and columns widths using ColumnInfo.ColumnSpacing and ColumnInfo.ColumnWidths properties accordingly.
-Please note that FloatingBox is an element inside Document Object Model and it can have obsolete positioning as compared to relative positioning (i.e. Text, Graph, Image, etc).
+Today, we most often see news displayed in multiple columns on separate pages, rather than in books, where paragraphs of text are mostly printed on all pages from left to right.
+Many document processing applications, such as Microsoft Word and Adobe Acrobat Writer, allow users to create multiple columns on a single page and then add data to them.

-Column spacing means the space between the columns and the default spacing between the columns is 1.25cm.
-If the column width is not specified, then [Aspose.PDF for .NET](https://docs.aspose.com/pdf/net/) calculates width for each column automatically according to the page size and column spacing.
+Aspose.Pdf for C++ also offers the ability to create multiple columns in PDF document pages.
+To create a PDF with multiple columns, we can use the [Aspose.Pdf.FloatingBox](https://apireference.aspose.com/pdf/cpp/class/aspose.pdf.floating_box) class as it provides a ColumnInfo.ColumnCount property to specify the number of columns inside the FloatingBox, and we can also specify the column spacing and column widths using ColumnInfo .ColumnSpacing and ColumnInfo .ColumnWidths respectively.

 An example is given below to demonstrate the creation of two columns with Graphs objects (Line) and they are added to paragraphs collection of FloatingBox, which is then added paragraphs collection of Page instance.